nagik17/nagik17/README.md

 ### Hello there, **Welcome to my Github profile!**
+#### About Me:

-#### I'm Krithika N, an aspiring data scientist, actively looking for opportunities.
+* I'm Krithika N, an aspiring data scientist, actively looking for opportunities.
+Work Done on Machine Learning algorithms on huge datasets, Clustering, Recommendation Systems and Deep Learning algorithms.
 -------------------------------------------------------------------------------------------------------------------------------------------------------
 **Latest projects Include:**
 1. [ChatBot Implementation using Tflearn](https://github.com/nagik17/ChatBot_using_Tflearn)